apache/incubator-milagro-mpc/vagrant/README.md

 ## Configuration

 The VM is configured in the Vagrantfile.
-This file also call a bootstrap.sh script which installs the required software.
+This file also calls a bootstrap.sh script which installs the required software.

 When the VM is started there is a shared directory